Ironship/Crossposter-X-Bsky-Mastodon/README.md

 - Username handling to skip or clean up mentions.
 - Limits posts per hour and handles overflow posts.
 - Cross-deletion: deletes posts from Mastodon and Twitter if deleted on Bluesky within one hour.
+- Option to ignore specific tags when crossposting.

 ## Configuration